etordev/domusvibes/README.md

 You can inspect the database using tools like DBeaver

 🌱 Future Plans
-Frontend (React / Next.js or similar)
-Authentication & authorization (JWT)
+- Authentication & authorization (JWT)
-Roles and permissions
+- Roles and permissions
-Home features (tasks, expenses, notifications) Deployment (Docker + CI/CD)
+- Home features (tasks, expenses, notifications)
+- Real-time updates
+- Deployment (Docker + CI/CD)

 📄 License
 Private project – all rights reserved.